WFUCSCCho/project-1-part-2-DDiscipulus/READMEFROMDestiny.md

 There are few more tweaks done just to make the data easier to work with.
-    I removed entries that didn't use all 6 variables I am tracking, and had to remove commas inbetweeen words like egg, cheese bacon.
+    I removed entries that didn't use all 6 variables I am tracking, and had to remove commas in-between words like egg, cheese bacon.
 The commas are how the scanner knows where to split the string up when reading so the extra commas were messing up the program.
+    The drinks section had a ton of weird formatting issues, so I cut it entirely.
+    This program is mainly about actual meals anyway

 ## Overview